Shares or property: Which is the most liquid?

-Tax can be an important factor to consider before putting your investment dollars to work.
+Tax is essential to consider before putting your investment dollars to work.

 One of the popular appeals of investing in property is that it can be negatively geared.
 What does negative gearing mean?
-This is when a property makes a loss after deducting interest expenses and other costs of holding an investment property exceed the income it generates in rent.
+This means the interest expenses and other costs of holding an investment property exceed the income it generates in rent.

-At tax time, any loss will reduce your taxable income, thereby reducing the amount of tax you have to pay.
+At tax time, investors can claim this loss to reduce their overall taxable income, thereby reducing their tax liability.

 Why is this a popular strategy?
 The theory is that property will grow in value over time and deliver a much larger return through capital gains down the track, which justifies the small annual losses.
-Given the losses are tax deductible, negative gearing has been a particularly handy tool for high income earners who can reduce their taxes while growing their wealth through asset price appreciation.
+As the losses are tax deductible, negative gearing is helpful for high-income earners who can reduce their taxes while increasing their wealth through asset price appreciation.

 It is important to remember that negative gearing is not exclusive to property.
-Shares can also be negatively geared if you borrow money via a margin loan to invest in them.
+You can also negatively gear shares if you borrow money via a margin loan to invest in them.

 Borrowing to invest is called 'investing on margin' and adds additional risk to a portfolio because of the volatile nature of share prices.
 Unlike a mortgage, most margin loans allow the lender to make a 'margin call' to the borrower if their loan-to-value (LVR) falls below an agreed ratio due to falling share prices.

-That risk aside, however, if the cost of the loan interest is greater than the cash return from the dividends, there will be a loss which can be used for tax purposes in the same way negative gearing works with property.
+That risk aside, however, if the cost of the interest on a margin loan is greater than the investor's dividend return, there will be a loss that you can use for tax purposes in the same way negative gearing works with property.

 Shares and property each have one big tax advantage that the other does not.

-The younger the property, the better the depreciation.
-You can claim depreciation on both the building and the internal fixtures and fittings.
+You can claim depreciation on a property's building and the internal fixtures and fittings.
 This can add up to thousands of dollars a year!
 Other tax deductions, such as interest expenses, require you to pay the money to claim the expenses.

 The winner – it's a draw.

-In terms of how much effort is involved, investing in shares certainly sits at the passive 'hands-off' end of the spectrum.
+Regarding how much effort is involved, investing in shares sits at the passive 'hands-off' end of the spectrum.
 Once you make the initial investment, ongoing involvement is optional.

-To start investing in shares, an investor needs to decide on the best investing approach, set up a brokerage account, and start researching particular companies.
-Once that is done, the ongoing management of a share portfolio can be relatively easy, with just some regular monitoring of company reports and performance required.
+To start investing in shares, an investor needs to decide on the best investing approach, set up a brokerage account, and research companies to invest in.
+Once done, ongoing management of a share portfolio can be relatively easy, with just some regular monitoring of company reports and performance required.

-If this sounds like too much work, there is also the option of investing in index funds or exchange-traded funds (ETFs), which spread your money over a large number of different companies automatically, in one trade, and for a relatively low management fee (compared to managed funds).
-This delivers instant diversification!
+If this sounds like too much work, investing in index funds or exchange-traded funds (ETFs) is also possible.
+These funds spread your money over many different companies in one trade, delivering instant diversification!

-Investment properties, on the other hand, tend to be more ‘active’ investments.
-In fact, compared to a share portfolio, investment properties can be a lot of effort!
+On the other hand, an investment in property tends to be more 'active'.
+Compared to a share portfolio, investment properties can be a lot of effort!

 If you've ever owned your own home, you can appreciate just how much work is involved in keeping a property in good condition.
-On top of that, property investors also need to manage the tenants who will pay the rent each week or month.
+Property investors also need to manage the tenants who will pay the rent each week or month.

 The alternative is to hire a great property manager to look after the investment on your behalf.
-This can make the investment more hands-off, but will cost a small slice of your rental returns on an ongoing basis.
+This can make the investment more hands-off but will cost a slice of your rental returns on an ongoing basis.